 - Sponsorships of sports and cultural events

-- Free gifts with purchase, other than tobacco products (i.e., no branded t-shirts, hats, etc.)
+- Free gifts with purchase, other than tobacco products (i.e. no free branded t-shirts or hats with purchase)

-- Flavor restrictions: Truth Initiative has long supported the removal of flavors in cigarettes, cigars and smokeless tobacco products.
-We know that flavors have overwhelmingly been used to attract those who have not previously used nicotine or tobacco products.
-Given the state of the youth e-cigarette epidemic and the role that flavors play in influencing youth to use e-cigarettes, we strongly support removing all flavored e-cigarettes from the market, including mint and menthol, pending an FDA review.
-The burden should always have been on manufacturers to show that their products would not appeal to youth before going to market.
-Given what we now know about how dramatically flavors influence youth e-cigarette use, the burden should be high.
-We support a permanent ban on flavors unless a manufacturer can demonstrate three things to the FDA: 1) that a particular flavor helps current tobacco users to switch completely to a substantially less hazardous product, 2) the flavor will not lead non-tobacco users, such as youth, to start, and 3) it does not increase the risk of harm from using the product.
+- Flavor restrictions: Truth Initiative has long supported the removal of flavors, including menthol, in cigarettes, cigars and smokeless tobacco.
+We know that flavors have overwhelming been used to attract youth and those who have not previously used nicotine or tobacco.
+Given the youth e-cigarette epidemic and the role that flavors play in influencing youth to use e-cigarettes, we strongly support removing all flavored e-cigarettes from the market, including mint and menthol, as well as any “concept” flavors or other ambiguously named or packaged products that are flavored.
+We support a permanent ban on flavored tobacco unless a manufacturer can demonstrate three things to the FDA: 1) that a particular flavor helps current tobacco users to switch completely to a substantially less hazardous product, 2) the flavor will not lead non-tobacco users, such as youth, to start, and 3) the flavor itself does not increase the risk of harm from using the product.

-- Product packaging: FDA should issue product standards so that e-cigarettes, and e-liquid in particular should come only in child-resistant packaging to prevent young people from ingesting these products, which causes sickness and, in some cases, can be fatal.
+- Product packaging: FDA should issue product standards so that e-cigarettes, and e-liquid in particular, come only in child-resistant packaging to prevent young people from ingesting these products, which cause sickness and, in some cases, can be fatal.

-- Restrictions on nicotine concentrations and delivery: There are currently no restrictions on the concentrations of nicotine in e-cigarette products in the U.S. JUUL, the most popular e-cigarette in the U.S., contains 59mg/ml (or 5%) nicotine and has recently introduced a 3% concentration.
+- Restrictions on nicotine concentrations and delivery: Currently FDA does not impose restrictions on the concentrations of nicotine in e-cigarette products in the U.S. JUUL, the most popular e-cigarette in the U.S., contains 59 mg/ml (or 5%) nicotine and has recently introduced a 3% concentration.
 Other e-cigarette brands, such as popular disposable brand Puff Bar, claim to have just as much and other competitors claim to have 6-7% nicotine.
 This is in stark contrast to the European Union, where the highest nicotine concentration allowed is 20 mg/ml (2%).
-Truth Initiative supports restricting not only the nicotine levels but also the mechanism by which nicotine is delivered (e.g. restrictions on levels of nicotine salts), to reduce the level of nicotine actually delivered to the body in e-cigarettes.
-This will help reduce its addictiveness.
+Truth Initiative supports restricting not only nicotine levels, but also the mechanism by which nicotine is delivered (e.g. restrictions on levels of nicotine salts), to reduce the amount of nicotine e-cigarettes deliver to the body.
+These restrictions will help reduce the addictiveness of the products.

-- Enforcement: In addition to enforcing the PMTA requirements, the FDA must use its considerable enforcement authority to ensure that all aspects of the Tobacco Control Act, as well as all subsequent regulations, are enforced to the full extent of the law.
+- Enforcement: In addition to enforcing the PMTA requirements, the FDA must use its powerful enforcement authorities to ensure that all aspects of the Tobacco Control Act, as well as all subsequent regulations, are enforced in a timely manner to the full extent of the law.
 Without enforcement, these hard-fought measures are meaningless and will not protect youth.
-Additionally, other federal agencies, such as the FTC, should work with the FDA to protect against misleading marketing.
+Additionally, other federal agencies, such as the FTC, should continue working with FDA to protect against misleading marketing.

-- Cessation: Federal agencies such as the FDA and the National Institutes of Health must redouble all efforts to develop nicotine cessation interventions for the millions of youth and young adults who now find themselves addicted to nicotine from e-cigarette use.
-Additionally, the Centers for Medicaid and Medicare Services and insurance companies should make quitting services available for all those addicted to nicotine – whether from e-cigarettes or combustible tobacco products – with no barriers to treatment, such as co-pays.
+- Cessation: Federal agencies such as FDA and National Institutes of Health (NIH) must redouble all efforts to develop nicotine cessation interventions for the millions of youth and young adults who now find themselves addicted to nicotine from e-cigarette use.
+Additionally, the Centers for Medicaid and Medicare Services and insurance companies should make quitting services and interventions available for all those addicted to nicotine – whether from e-cigarettes or combustible tobacco products – with no barriers to treatment.

-- Federal research: The FDA and NIH should fund research to better understand e-cigarette harms, behavioral use patterns and impact on tobacco use cessation (separate from the research mentioned above).
+- Federal research: FDA and NIH must fund research to better understand harms associated with e-cigarettes, behavioral use patterns, and impact on tobacco cessation (separate from the research mentioned above).

 STATE AND LOCAL ACTION NEEDED

-States and local communities are often the incubators of strong tobacco control policies.
-They have an important role to play when it comes to protecting youth from e-cigarettes as well.
+States and local communities are often the incubators of strong tobacco control policies and they have an important role to play in protecting youth from e-cigarettes.
 Some examples include:

 - Licensing: Requiring all e-cigarette vendors to be licensed and registered with the state or local (where allowed) government.
-Licensing, besides being an important way to keep track of who is selling tobacco products, can also be a tool to limit the density and location (i.e., not near schools) of tobacco retailers.
+Licensing is not only an important way to keep track of who is selling tobacco products, it can also be a tool to limit the density and location (i.e. not near schools) of tobacco retailers.
 For more information on the importance of tobacco retail licenses please see our Point of Sale Policy Resource.

 - Flavor restrictions: Many local jurisdictions have taken action to restrict or prohibit the sale of flavored tobacco products.
-Truth Initiative supports such actions because they limit the availability of such highly appealing tobacco products to youth.
+Truth Initiative supports such actions because they limit the availability of highly appealing tobacco products for youth.

-- Clean indoor air: State and local governments should require e-cigarette use to be subject to clean indoor air laws and requirements.
+- Clean Indoor Air: State and local governments should include e-cigarettes in their clean indoor air laws and requirements.

-- Tobacco 21: While a federal Tobacco 21 law passed in 2019, state and local jurisdictions should limit sales of all tobacco products, including e-cigarettes and their components, to those age 21 and older, with the onus lying with the retailer.
-We note that the tobacco industry has recently supported Tobacco 21 policies, selling the idea that this policy will take care of the youth tobacco problem.
+- Tobacco 21: While a federal Tobacco 21 law passed in 2019, state and local jurisdictions (where allowed) should limit sales of all tobacco products, including e-cigarettes and their components, to those 21 and older, with the onus on the retailer to comply.
+We note that the tobacco industry has supported Tobacco 21 policies, selling the idea that this policy will take care of the youth tobacco problem.
 While Tobacco 21 is an important tool in the tobacco control toolbox, by itself it is not sufficient to keep tobacco out of the hands of young people.
 Tobacco 21 policies must be accompanied by complementary and strong policies, including but not limited to those listed above.